 Monica Marie LaBonte sees things.
 Then she turns them into songs and sings them.
-She does this masterfully on her debut EP, “See Through,” due out November 13.
+She does this masterfully on her debut EP, “See Through,” released on November 13, 2020.

 Songs are like windows.
 They let us look back through the past and out into the future.
 But songs work both ways.
 We can also see the singer through them.
 In this collection of songs, we see Monica mourning her Grandma’s passing on “Any Old Day.”
 We see her reckoning with how depression comes in waves on “River Song.”
 And we hear her singing in what Pop Matters calls a “soulful, earthly voice” about love, loss, transformation and rebirth.